 The principal syn-rift/syn-transform play type is Albian syn-transform anticlines oriented NW-SE in the upper to middle slope section of the margin.
-Four-way closures, downthrown fault closures and hanging walls in flower structures are examples of trapping geometries.
+Four-way closures, downthrown fault closures and hanging walls in flower structures are examples of trapping geometries in SL-5.
 An analogue of a four-way closure anticline is found in the Baobab Field in Cote d'Ivoire.

-Late Albian/Cenomanian stratigraphic and structural (roll-over anticlines) traps occur in the transfersive-transpressive accommodation basins.
+Late Albian/Cenomanian stratigraphic and structural (roll-over anticlines) traps occur in the transtensive-transpressive accommodation basins.

 The post-transform trapping mechanisms are associated with syn-transform structures and early posttransform large submarine fan systems.
-They represent one of the most attractive petroleum prospects.
-One of them, Savanna, is a Santonian lowstand fan, deposited over the north-west syn-transform structures of SL-5 and east structures of SL-4.
-Traps may be structural, draped over the paleo highs and ponded fan sands between highs or stratigraphic with shoreward pinchout and updip seal (fig. 5).
+They represent one of the most attractive petroleum prospects in SL-5.
+One of them, Savanna, is a Santonian lowstand fan, deposited over the north-west syn-transform structures of SL-5.
+Traps may be structural, draped over the paleo highs and ponded fan sands between highs or stratigraphic with shoreward pinchout and updip seal, see figure 7.
 These are often combined with late transform faulting in the shallower section.
 Amplitude mapping combined with AVO response is essential to mature these from lead to prospect status.
 A possible analogue for Savanna is found with the Jubilee field in Ghana.
-Other late Cretaceous stratigraphic traps, shoreward pinchout and post transform anticline are associated with sealed deepwater channel and fan complexes easily visible on the new 3D dataset (fig.6).
-One stacked channel system, Lion, shows a good correlation between RMS amplitude and AVO response over an area of at least 40km.
+Other late Cretaceous stratigraphic traps, shoreward pinchout and post transform anticline are associated with sealed deep water channel and fan complexes, see figure 8.
+One stacked channel system, Lion, shows a good correlation between RMS amplitude and AVO response over an area of at least 50km2.
 Analogues of Lion are found in the Kudu and Ibex Fields in Cote d'Ivoire.
-It is our understanding that Lion was targeted in September 2009 by Anadarko and partners within SL-6 which lead to the Venus-B1 discovery.